WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - **H3 and below:** Subsection headings within H2 sections, used as needed
 - **Bold inline lead-ins:** For sub-points within a section that do not warrant a full heading level.
 The bold text leads into the paragraph.
 - Outline format is preferred over paragraph/script style for instructional content.
 Use concise, scannable structures.
 - Note for drafting in chat: When drafting lessons in the conversation, use # (one hash) for all H2 section headings.
 The chat renderer adds one heading level on copy, so # in the draft pastes as H2 in Google Docs and the WordPress editor.
-Never use # for the lesson title, the lesson title is entered as the WordPress page title and does not appear as a heading inside the content body.
+Never use # for the lesson title — the lesson title is entered as the WordPress page title and does not appear as a heading inside the content body.

 ---